If you’re reading this post, there’s a good chance that you’re working on your small business advertising.

-A good place to start when thinking about what to post/share is to identify the key influencers in your field (who have large, relevant audiences themselves).
+A good place to start when thinking about what to post or share is to identify the key influencers in your field (who have large, relevant audiences themselves).
 You can do this using tools such as Buzzsumo, Google or social networks’ own search functions.

-By following them and engaging with their posts by liking, commenting and sharing (without overdoing it, of course) you put yourself on their radar and may well find that they’ll reciprocate later.
+By following them and engaging with their posts by liking, commenting and sharing (without overdoing it, of course) you put yourself on their radar as a social media specialist and may well find that they’ll reciprocate later.

 Most networks also have groups you can join or other features to help you reach relevant communities, whether through Twitter chats, Facebook groups or shared Pinterest boards.
 And of course, there’s always the option of starting your own!

 7. Use (relevant) images

 Research by Twitter found that tweets containing images average a 35% boost in retweets, so it pays to think about how you can incorporate images within your posts.
 Don’t just add a random stock image for the sake of it; think about what your brand stands for and what will add value to your post.